NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Background

-\textbf{Memory heterogeneity.} A NeuronCore is associated with three types of memory (Figure~\ref{fig:memory_hierarchy}): 16 GB off-chip High Bandwidth Memory (HBM), 24 MB on-chip State Buffer (SBUF), and 2 MB on-chip Partial Sum Buffer (PSUM).
-SBUF serves as the primary on-chip data buffer while PSUM serves as the dedicated accumulation buffer for the tensor engine.
-Both SBUF and PSUM are two-dimensional, each consisting of 128 partitions.
+\textbf{Memory heterogeneity.} A NeuronCore is associated with three types of memory: 16 GB off-chip HBM, 24 MB on-chip State Buffer (SBUF), and 2 MB on-chip Partial Sum Buffer (PSUM).
+SBUF serves as the primary on-chip data buffer, while PSUM is a dedicated accumulation buffer for the tensor engine.
+Both SBUF and PSUM are organized as two-dimensional structures with 128 partitions.
 Computation proceeds by loading data from HBM into SBUF, where the data is accessible by all engines.
 Once the computation is completed, the final results are written back to HBM.
-This explicit programming-model shifts responsibility to software: efficient tiling and placement are essential to exploit on-chip locality.
-Inefficient management instead leads to excessive HBM traffic, longer DMA transfers, and tensor engine stalls, directly limiting Trainium’s performance.
+This explicit programming model shifts responsibility to software: efficient tiling and placement are essential to exploit on-chip locality.
+Inefficient management instead leads to excessive HBM traffic, prolonged DMA transfers, and tensor engine stalls, ultimately limiting performance on Trainium.

-\textbf{Three-level hierarchical data layout.} For clarity, given a matrix $A \in \mathbb{R}^{M \times N}$, we define a hierarchical three-level data layout, ordered from the finest to coarsest: the Trainium-native \textit{tile}, the logical \textit{block}, and the matrix-spanning \textit{strip}.

-The tile is the fundamental, hardware-native unit of data processed by a single \texttt{NKIMatmul} instruction.
-The tensor engine imposes strict, hardware-defined maximum dimensions on these tiles, and these constraints differ for the two matrix operands \cite{aws_trainium_arch}.
-Specifically, a tile for the stationary matrix cannot exceed dimensions of (128, 128) for its partition and free axes, respectively.
-In contrast, a tile for the moving matrix can have a larger free axis, with its dimensions limited to (128, 512).
-When a matrix is larger than these hardware limits, it must be divided into multiple tiles for processing.